saulocamposi/calculadorabitcoinv2/README.md

 # CalculadoraBitcoin V2
 #Presentation
- CalculadoraBitcoin comes up the most important BTC Index of Brazil and some countries of South America.
+ CalculadoraBitcoin show BTC Index of Brazil and some countries of South America.

  Our target is to group exchanges and use APIs from there for indexer and analysis.